StepFun AI (Step-Video-T2V & Step-Video-TI2V)

 Overview

-Step-Video-T2V is tool from Shanghai-based AI startup StepFun.
+Step-Video-T2V is a tool from Shanghai-based AI startup StepFun.
 It takes text descriptions and spits out high-quality videos—sounds great right?
 Well there’s a catch.

 This AI beast runs on 30 billion parameters and can generate up to 8-second videos (204 frames) at 544x992 resolution.
 It uses a deep shrinking VAE to crunch down data improving both speed and output quality.
 On top of that Direct Preference Optimization (DPO) helps reduce glitches by learning from human feedback.